rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Grinnell traditions I miss: You can do it

-1. Grinnell traditions I love: Titular head
+1. Grinnell traditions I love, but probably shouldn't: Titular head

 1. Grinnell traditions I miss: Addressing people